rh-messaging-qe/yacfg/README.md

-# amqcfg - AMQ configurator
+# yacfg - YAML Configurator

 This tool can generate_via_tuning_files a set of configuration files mainly needed for AMQ Broker, but it is not limited to only generating files for one product.